rust-gamedev/rust-gamedev.github.io/content/news/032/index.md

 [Veloren][veloren] is an open world, open-source voxel RPG inspired by Dwarf Fortress and Cube World.

-In March, Veloren was tested game on the SteamDeck, which you can read about in detail in [the weekly devblog][veloren-steamdeck-section].
+In March, Veloren was tested on the SteamDeck, which you can read about in detail in [the weekly devblog][veloren-steamdeck-section].
 Lots of work was done with Airshipper, Veloren's launcher, including some bug fixes, but mainly the switch to Github Releases as the download backend.
 This will make game updates